achmadky/eten-pytest/readme.md

-# Eten API Automation Tests
+# Eten API Automation Tests & CICD Github Action

 This repository contains automated tests using pytest for the Eten API.
 The Eten API provides endpoints for food-related information. https://eten-ui.vercel.app/